Sung-Huan/ANNOgesic/docs/source/test_case.rst

 ``blast_nr``, ``blast_srna``, ``promoter``, ``term``, ``sorf``.
 Normally, ``tss``, ``sec_str``,
 ``blast_nr``, ``blast_srna`` are recommaned to used.

+Please be aware, filters are strict.
+For example, if your filters are included ``term``, only the sRNAs whic are associated with terminators will be included in best list.
+If you want to include terminator information but not use terminator as a filter, you can remove ``term`` in filters and still assign the path of terminator gff file.
+The results will include the sRNAs which are not associated with terminators and also store terminator information.

 Before running ``srna``, we have to get sRNA database (we can use `BSRD <http://www.bac-srna.org/BSRD/index.jsp>`_) and `nr database <ftp://ftp.ncbi.nih.gov/blast/db/FASTA/>`_ (if you have not downloaded before).
 We can download fasta file of `BSRD <http://www.bac-srna.org/BSRD/index.jsp>`_ from our